aptech/docs/docs/CR-format.rst

     .. csv-table::
         :widths: auto

         "/on, /off", "Enable/disable formatting.
-When formatting is disabled, the contentsof a variable are dumped to the screen in a "raw" format./off is currently supported only for strings.
-"Raw" format for stringsmeans that the entire string is printed, starting at the currentcursor position.
-When formatting is enabled for strings, they arehandled the same as string arrays.
-This shouldn't be too surprising,since a string is actually a 1x1 string array."
+When formatting is disabled, the contents of a variable are dumped to the screen in a \"raw\" format. */off* is currently supported only for strings. \"Raw\" format for strings means that the entire string is printed, starting at the current cursor position.
+When formatting is enabled for strings, they are handled the same as string arrays.
+This shouldn't be too surprising, since a string is actually a 1x1 string array."

     :param /mf: matrix row format flag.
     :type /mf: literal